maxmmeindl/ParaDocs/comprehensive_case_analysis_HS-FEMA-02430-2024.md

 - **Settlement Value**: $800K-$1.2M
 - **Trial Risk**: Minimal for plaintiff

-The 1,340-day violation is a 'golden ticket' - it's nearly impossible for any employer to justify ignoring an accommodation request for 3.7 years.
+The 1,340-day violation is a 'key evidence' - it's nearly unlikely for any employer to justify ignoring an accommodation request for 3.7 years.